-In April 2013 all existing loan and other facilities were consolidated into one single facility with contracted loan repayments over a maximum term of 7.5 years, principal and interest reducing, with redraw facility.
-The facility is based on a 2 year term and will be reviewed in April 2015.
+In April 2013 all existing loan and other facilities were consolidated into one single facility with contracted loan repayments over a maximum term of 7.5 years, principal and interest reducing, with selective redraw facility.
+The current facility is based on a 3 year term and will be reviewed in April 2017.

-The facility is with the Westpac Banking Corporation ("WBC") and is secured by:
+The facility is with the Westpac Banking Corporation and is secured by:

-- 1. A first registered company charge by Capitol Radiology over the whole of its assets and undertakings; and - 2.
-A guarantee unlimited as to the amount by Capitol Health Limited supported by a first registered company charge by Capitol Health Limited over the whole of its assets and undertakings.
+- 1. A first registered company charge by Capital Radiology Pty Ltd over the whole of its assets and undertakings; and - A guarantee unlimited as to the amount by Capitol Health Limited supported by a first registered company charge by Capitol Health Limited over the whole of its assets and undertakings.